Where to Start Your Meal Planning

 Be Flexible & Creative

 Just because you have a menu planned for the week does not mean that it is set in stone.
-I recommend that you are flexible enough to make changes as the week goes on.
-Think about company you might be expecting, your family’s food limitations and preferences, as well when it would be best to use certain ingredients.
+You should be flexible enough to make changes as the week progresses.
+Think about the company you might be expecting, your family’s food limitations and preferences, and when it would be best to use certain ingredients.

 Vicki Baker